kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 As Orvo finishes speaking, the rest of the party approaches, emerging from the maze of yurts.
 Scarlet brushes snow from her cloak, Whisper moves with silent steps, and Doctor Pepe offers a curt nod.

-“We found some supplies,” Scarlet announces, holding up a small, grease-stained paper bag.
+“We struck out on supplies,” Scarlet admits reluctantly.
+“However!” she holds up a small, grease-stained paper bag.
 “Scones.
 Apparently, someone here bakes.”

 Doctor Pepe eyes the bag.
 “Are they gluten-free?”

-“They’re squid-based,” Whisper states flatly, clearly anxious to try them.
+“They’re squid-based,” Whisper announces, her voice flat but her eyes betraying an eagerness to try them.

 Orvo looks between the two groups, then back towards the bleak, frozen wilderness stretching away to the northwest.
 “Right then.
 Looks like you’re all set to talk gear.
 Salsvault ain’t goin’ anywhere.
 But those suits of armor… watch yourselves.
 They freaked me right out.”
 He gives them a final, weary nod.
 “Good luck.
 Hope you find what you’re lookin’ for.
 For Urgon’s sake, too.”

 The wind howls a dirge through Syrinlya’s haphazard sprawl of yurts as the reunited party stands outside Orvo Mustave’s modest dwelling.
 The dwarf offers a weary nod before retreating to the warmth of his fire, leaving the adventurers to the biting cold.
 Snow swirls around their boots, stinging exposed cheeks.

+## Javel

 “Right,” Halite rumbles.
 “Snowshoes.
 Orvo mentioned a trader named Javel, three yurts over from The Buyer’s place.”